Naindeep-Singh/calculator/README.md

 4. Run `flutter run-android` or `flutter run-ios` to build the app

 (Please note that a Mac with XCode is required to build for iOS)

+## Scientific Functions

+In addition to basic arithmetic operations, this calculator app includes scientific functions such as trigonometric functions, logarithms, exponentiation, and more.

 ## Contributing